BlockscapeNetwork/signctrl/docs/guides/migrate.md

 $ sudo systemctl start signctrl
 ```

+SignCTRL now waits for the validator to start up so it can dial it to establish an encrypted connection.

-and finally, start the validator again via
+Finally, start the validator again via

 ```shell
 $ sudo systemctl start simd